Top Online Human Resources Degree programs

 But what about program accreditation?
 Human Resources programs fall under the umbrella of Business.
 So, you may find HR programs that hold business program accreditation.

-- The Accreditation Council for Business Schools and Programs – ACBSP accredits business programs at the undergraduate, Master’s, and doctoral levels.
-They base accreditation on standards like leadership, curriculum, and student learning.
+- The Accreditation Council for Business Schools and Programs – ACBSP accredits business programs at the undergrad, Master’s, and doctoral levels.
+They base it on standards like leadership, curriculum, and student learning.

-- International Accreditation Council for Business Education – IACBE accredits undergraduate and graduate business programs.
+- International Accreditation Council for Business Education – IACBE accredits undergrad and graduate business programs.
 They measure standards of business education like quality and accountability.

 WHAT CAN YOU DO WITH AN HR DEGREE?

-According to the most recent data, there are 10.5 million human resources degree holders in the workforce.
-This group is expanding, with one-year growth of 1.61%!
+According to the most recent data, there are 11.2 million human resources degree holders in the work force.
+This group is moving up, with one year growth of 3.01%!

-More females than males earned degrees in human resources management and services.
-The breakdown is 69.7% females to 30.3% males.
-And, the average age of a worker in this field is 43.6 years old.
+More females than males earned degrees in HR management and services.
+That’s 70.2% females to 29.8% males.
+And, the average age of a worker in this field is 43.7 years old.

-TOP SALARIES BY STATE FOR HUMAN RESOURCES SPECIALISTS
+TOP SALARIES BY STATE FOR HUMAN RESOURCES DEGREE HOLDERS

 |State||Employment||Annual Mean Wage|